Lipen/discrete-math-course/typst/lec-logic.typ

   ],
   [
     #definition[
-      An _elimination rule_ shows how to *use* a formula with a given connective to derive new formulas.
+      An _elimination rule_ shows how to *use* a formula with a given connective to derive something new.
     ]

     #example[